The Name of the Rose (miniseries): Production

 Filming began in 2018.
 The miniseries was shot in Italy and in particular in Abruzzo: at the gorges of Fara San Martino, in Roccamorice, at the hermitage of Santo Spirito a Majella and at the castle of Roccascalegna.
 Other panoramas were shot in Perugia and Bevagna, while churches and cloisters were reconstructed in the Cinecittà studios in Rome.
 Other scenes were shot in the Vulci archaeological natural park in the territory of Montalto di Castro and in the Tusculum Archaeological Cultural Park.

-The original dialogues in Occitan language have been translated and supervised in collaboration with the University of Salerno.
+Dialogue in Occitan language was translated and supervised in collaboration with the University of Salerno.

 Distribution

 In Italy, the miniseries made its world premiere on 4 March 2019 on Rai 1.
 It premiered on 5 March 2019 on OCS in France, on 23 May 2019 on Sundance TV in the United States, on 24 May 2019 on Sky Deutschland in Germany, on 3 October 2019 on SBS in Australia, on 11 October 2019 on BBC Two in the United Kingdom, and on 3 July 2022 on KBS 1TV in South Korea.